 - Understand the procedure.
 You should know which certifications are key to your safety, plus familiarize yourself with incision and implant options.
 Choose a doctor who is board certified in plastic surgery and then listen to their recommendations as to which approach is fitting for your anatomy and goals.
 During consultation, your plastic surgeon will help you choose an appropriate implant based on your cosmetic goals and physical measurements, such as height, weight, and chest size.
-Before booking surgery, confirm that your operation will be performed in an accredited surgical facility, and that your anesthesia will be administered by a board-certified anesthesiologist.
+Before booking surgery, confirm that your operation will be performed in an accredited surgical facility, and that your anesthesia will be administered by a qualified anesthesia provider.

 - Understand the recovery.
 As with any surgery, recovery will include some pain, bruising, and swelling.
 Light bleeding is common, as is slight scarring that fades over time.
 A compression bra is worn to minimize swelling.
 Patients should avoid heavy exercise for several weeks, but it is possible to return to many routine activities within five to seven days.
 Typically, breast augmentation has a fairly easy recovery.